Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Background

-where $\w$ comes from a forced balance procedure and $\z$ will be explained shortly.
 To make the expressions even simpler, we assume $\x$ is centered and scaled so its entries have average zero and standard deviation one.

-We denote the responses coming from random variable $\Y$ but there are loosely two perspectives as to the source of this response randomness.
-Our work focuses on the randomization model which we defend after introducing both perspectives.
-To simplify our discussion in this section, we consider estimation only (not hypothesis testing).
+This normalization allows us to omit an intercept term in this simple response model without consequences to this discussion.